-Five very different Puglia itineraries that will show you the very best of the heel’s views and landscapes.
+Five very different Puglia itineraries for unforgettable road trips through the very best of the Italian heel’s views and landscapes.

 Guidebooks and visitors rarely praise Puglia for its natural attractions, which seems quite understandable compared to the breathtaking beauty of more spectacular Italian regions like the northern lakes, Liguria, Toscana and Campania.
 Still, most places wane when measured by these standards, and Puglia can be real pretty outside the tourist triangle of Castel del Monte, Alberobello and Barocco Leccese.